In No Rush To Kiss.

 The truth was that I was not going to the show and I had no tickets.

-Arlene told me she would love to go with me and use my extra ticket.
-I was eighteen years old and finally I was about to go on my first date.
 I remember I was very happy and even more so I was very nervous.
 I now had to act quickly since the show was less than a couple weeks away.
-Tickets would be expensive because the New Year’s Eve show was already sold out.
+I knew tickets would be expensive because the New Year’s Eve show was already sold out.
 Rush always sold out Maple Leaf Gardens when they played their hometown.

 That year the New Year’s Eve was on a Sunday which was perfect because the store was closed.
-Arlene agreed she would meet me at the Westbury Hotel for dinner just behind the Gardens at 6 pm.
-After eating we would then only have just a five minute walk to the Gardens back door on Wood Street.
-I had very little cash back then and I figured the night was going to cost me at least a hundred bucks.
-I had no credit card so I needed to bring enough cash because I didn’t want Arlene to pay for anything.
+Arlene agreed she would meet me at the Westbury Hotel for dinner just behind the Gardens at 6 pm and after we ate it would just be a five minute walk to the Gardens back door on Wood Street.

 I was so old school back in those days.